pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 Feature Name	Description	Remarks

 CODE_GENDER:	Gender

 FLAG_OWN_CAR:	The applicant has a car or not

 FLAG_OWN_REALTY:	The applicant has a property

 CNT_CHILDREN:	Number of Children

 AMT_INCOME_TOTAL:	Annual Income

 NAME_EDUCATION_TYPE:	Education Level

 NAME_FAMILY_STATUS:	Marital Status

 NAME_HOUSING_TYPE:	Way of Living

 DAYS_BIRTH:	Age in days

 DAYS_EMPLOYED:	Duration of work in days

 FLAG_MOBIL:	Is there a mobile phone

 FLAG_WORK_PHONE:	Is there a work phone

 FLAG_PHONE:	Is there a phone

 FLAG_EMAIL:	Is there an email

 JOB:	Job

 BEGIN_MONTHS: Record month	The month of the extracted data is the starting point, backwards, 0 is the current month, -1 is the previous month, and so on
 STATUS	Status	0: 1-29 days past due 1: 30-59 days past due 2: 60-89 days overdue 3: 90-119 days overdue 4: 120-149 days overdue 5: Overdue or bad debts, write-offs for more than 150 days C: paid off that month X: No loan for the month

 TARGET:	Target	Risk user are marked as '1', else are '0'

-Our label will be:

-At leats 2 categories, "good" or "bad" candidate for the credit card.
-Using Kmeans we can differenciate the applications into one of this two groups.
-We will determine the natural means that the data set has to find a good relation.

 ## Database